davidgasquez/handbook/content/teamwork.md

 * Build a culture of stopping to fix problems, to get quality right the first time.
 * Standardized tasks and processes are the foundation for continuous improvement and employee empowerment.
 * Standardization should be based on tooling and [automation](programming.md#automation).
 * Someone should be the information hub.
-It helps connecting the dots that wouldn’t otherwise get connected.
+It helps connecting the dots that wouldn't otherwise get connected.
 * Meetings should be as short, focused, and small as possible.
 * Write postmortems after large incidents.
 This will create a feedback loop to guide learning about what happened and how it can be avoided next time.
 * Don't focus on a particular solution to a problem, instead, describe the problem itself.
-Always provide the full context of what you’re trying to do when requesting help.
+Always provide the full context of what you're trying to do when requesting help.
 * How to drive change: find people who agree on the problem, start small, experiment, scale, repeat.
 * [Brainstorm for questions first.
 Then find the answers.](https://getpocket.com/explore/item/better-brainstorming)
 * Every business has an equation that describes how it generates revenue.
 Write it down and decompose it to better understand the relationships.
 [Don't try to optimize that number or it'll be gamed](https://www.fast.ai/2019/09/24/metrics/).
 When a measure becomes a target, it ceases to be a good measure.
 Not everything that counts can be measured, and not everything that can be measured counts.